radishmouse/nerds-of-prey-server/NOTES.md

 huzzah! done.
 the trick was that i needed to return an object conforming to the Type i described in the schema as TimeTotal

+## 15:26

+So, let's do this.
+In order to provide stats, let's figure out the timestamps for the last 7 days.

+## 15:35

+need a method that gives me the timestamps, as an array of:
+- 00:00:00
+- 23:59:00

+can i use moment?
+can i use the built-in date stuff?